Stackclash/5e-vault/3. The Party/Session Logs/Session 6.md

 		- [ ] Strahd brings out Father Lucian telling everyone how he lied to his congregation
 	- [ ] If the bones are not retrieved
 		- [ ] Strahd tells everyone how the burgomaster has tried to hide behind his festivals and giving everyone lies
-	- [ ] Strahd invites Ireena with him, saying that all humans are liers and killers
+	- [ ] Strahd invites Ireena with him, saying that all humans are liers and killers.
-- [ ] Festival of the Blazing Sun
+	- [ ] Strahd tells Ireena that next time he'll be forced to take her by force

 # Session
 ## Start